 Here are the best ways to discover the island’s Bajan heart and soul.

-Visit during Crop Over or the Food & Rum Festival
+Visit during Crop Over or the Food and Rum Festival

 The largest celebration in Barbados is the annual Crop Over Festival, which begins in June but culminates in early August with Carnival-like revelry to mark the end of the sugar cane crop season.
 This uniquely Barbadian festival, which owes its roots to the 17th and 18th centuries when sugar cane dominated the island’s colonial economy, features concerts, calypso competitions, and revelry at Foreday Morning Jam—all capped off by the Grand Kadooment when costumed bands and masqueraders parade through the streets and party late into the night with music, food and fireworks.